turbot/tailpipe-docs/docs/learn.md

 ### Using DuckDB Directly

+> [!NOTE]
+> Will move to an advanced topic section elsewhere, location tbd, or drop

 Since Tailpipe stores data in standard parquet files using a hive partitioning scheme, you can query the data directly with DuckDB: